 How to Choose the Best Flooring for Your Loading Dock

 A loading dock can be one of the harshest environments for flooring in a commercial or industrial facility.
-When you think about it, just about everything whether its raw materials or a large piece of equipment, it most likely passes through the loading dock.
-The…
+When you think about it, just about everything, whether its raw materials or a large piece of equipment, most likely passes through a loading dock.
+The constant…